 When do you want to retire?

 First things first, when do you plan to retire?
-If you’re thinking about retiring at 55, your pension might need to last you 30-40 years.
+If you’re thinking about retiring at 57 (the minimum age you can access your pension from 2028), your pension will probably need to last you 30-40 years.
 On the other hand, retiring in your mid-sixties means you may only need 20-30 years’ worth of funds.

 The earlier you retire, the longer your savings will need to stretch – so if you want to retire early, you’ll need a larger pot than someone who doesn’t.